-Notice of the Company's Annual Meeting was mailed on or about December 15, 2017 to all shareholders of record.
-Only shareholders of record at the close of business on November 24, 2017, the record date, are entitled to vote at the Annual Meeting.
-A list of shareholders entitled to vote at the Annual Meeting will be open to the examination by any shareholder, for any purpose germane to the meeting, during ordinary business hours at the Company's offices at 519 Kimball Avenue, N.E., Roanoke, Virginia 24016, and at the time and place of the meeting.
+Notice of the Company's Annual Meeting was mailed on or about December 13, 2019 to all shareholders of record.
+Only shareholders of record at the close of business on November 22, 2019, the record date, are entitled to vote at the Annual Meeting.
+A list of shareholders entitled to vote at the Annual Meeting will be open to examination by any shareholder, for any purpose germane to the meeting, during ordinary business hours at the Company's offices at 519 Kimball Avenue, N.E., Roanoke, Virginia 24016, and at the time and place of the meeting.

-As of the record date, 7,250,093 common shares were issued and outstanding.
+As of the record date, 8,081,123 common shares were issued and outstanding.
 Each common share is entitled to one vote.
-A majority of the common shares outstanding entitled to vote on the record date, or at least 3,625,047 common shares, whether present in person or represented by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+A majority of the common shares outstanding entitled to vote on the record date, whether present in person or represented by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.

-Proxies in the form enclosed herewith are solicited by management at the direction of the Company's Board of Directors.
+Proxies in the form enclosed herewith are solicited by management at the direction of the Company's Board of Directors (the "Board").